Nodli/UGLYTerrain/ReadMe.md

 ```

 ## Documentation
-Code documentation is available to compile using the command :
+The documentation uses the Doxygen format and can be compiled using the command:
 ```shell
     doxygen docTerraGen
 ```
-To then open the documentation, open the file __./doc/html/index.html__ in your favourite browser.
+The documentation file __./doc/html/index.html__ can be opened with your favorite browser

 ## Running the application
 Three applications are built: